ajmpawlik/CV-Aleksandra-Pawlik/README.md

 #### University of Warsaw, Institute of Journalism and Social Communication (October 2007 - June 2010)
 **BA in Journalism and Social Communication**
-* Member of Laboratory of Reportage
+* Member of Laboratory of Reportage - specialisation in long-form journalism.
 * Research and thesis focused on the migration discourse in contemporary Polish media.
 Desk research.

 Graduated with 4.08/5.0